chasefranks/drive2code-blog/posts/a-life-offline.md

 It's impossible to type a message of any length and really communicate in writing with someone using a cell, so I do the last one a lot.

 I kind of liked this approach, since it forced me to focus on what I needed to get done.

+## Conclusion

+As of this writing, I now have home internet and have resumed consuming those succulent bytes.
+Doing without however, makes you realize what something really is.
+I grew up without internet, and know that even today you can live without it in your home.
+It *is* kind of boring, but it's not the end of the world.